-9.2 Insurance revenue and expenses (continued)
+- 9.2 Insurance revenue and expenses (continued) - 9.2.2 Amounts determined on transition to IFRS 17

 For insurance contracts measured under the GMM and/or the VFA, an analysis of insurance revenue for insurance contracts issued and the CSM by transition method is included in the following tables.
 Insurance contracts measured under the PAA are not included in these tables because the Group applied the full retrospective approach to such contracts (refer to Note 2.1(a)).